openstack/keystone-specs/api/v3/identity-api-v3.rst

 The child hierarchy will be included as a list in the response.
 This list will contain the projects found by traversing down the hierarchy.

+..
+Note:: Server responses may vary depending on the level of authorization the user has against the projects in the hierarchy.
+The server may return an empty list if the user does not have any role assignments on the projects in the hierarchy, or only return projects that the user has role assignments on.

 Response: